-What should I do if CIC returns my application, saying my representative is not authorized?
+What should I do if Immigration, Refugee and Canada Citizenship (IRCC) returns my application, saying my representative is not authorized?

 You may get a letter from us saying that we cannot verify the status of your consultant, lawyer, or other representative.
 That means we do not know if that person is a member of: